rcky844/knowledge-handbook/Biology/Botany/Gas exchange and transpiration/Effects of light intensity on gas exchange.md

 ![[light_intensity_effecs_gas_exchange.webp|500]]

-During [[photosynthesis]], the size of stomata becomes larger, more carbon dioxide can be absorbed and more oxygen can be released.
+During [[Photosynthesis]], the size of stomata becomes larger, more carbon dioxide can be absorbed and more oxygen can be released.
 On the contrary, stomata close in darkness.

 - **A**: Low light intensity, photosynthesis < respiration
 	- <u>Net uptake</u> of oxygen and net release of carbon dioxide.